MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="op_at"></a> `span::operator[]`

-Access an element in the span at a specified position.
+Get the element in the span at a specified position.

 ```cpp
 constexpr reference operator[](size_type offset) const;